Skip to content

 Want to go deeper?
 Students who participate will have the opportunity to become trained facilitators, earn resume-boosting credentials, and lead future CX3 sessions and community projects.

-Huskies on the Hill is the annual lobby day organized by the Office of Government Relations (OGR) in which UW students are bussed to Olympia to meet with legislators and advocate for issues that impact our community!
+Huskies on the Hill is the annual lobby day organized by the Office of Government Relations (OGR) in which UW students are bused to Olympia to meet with legislators and advocate for issues that impact our community!

 The Annual Huskies on the Hill Lobby Day raises awareness on higher education issues like financial aid funding, student healthcare and mental health, reducing barriers to sexual assault prevention and care, and many more by connecting students with state legislators.
 This is an amazing opportunity to have your voice heard and address important issues and topics that you care about.
 Legislators want to hear student voices, so make sure YOUR voice is heard!